QuentinAndre/Website/content/post/a-critical-perspective-on-effect-sizes/index.md

 ### Some effect sizes directly give us the amount of variance explained

 Imagine that respondents, in an experiment, have a certain WTP for a good.
-The average WTP is $10, with a variance  $\sigma^2=1$.
+The average WTP is 10 dollars, with a variance of $\sigma^2=1$.